MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/agents/diagnostics-extension-logs.md

 ---
-title: Use Blob Storage for IIS and Table Storage for events in Azure Monitor | Microsoft Docs
+title: Send data from Azure Diagnostics extension to Azure Monitor Logs using Azure Diagnostics extension
 description: Azure Monitor can read the logs for Azure services that write diagnostics to Azure Table Storage or IIS logs written to Azure Blob Storage. ms.topic: conceptual
 author: bwren